 In this case, the RIBOE's Notice was just as misleading.
 It promised a determination in open session, but made the determination in closed session.
-RIBOE promised only a discussion of litigation in closed session, but instead made the determination of the Petition there.
+RIBOE promised only a discussion of litigation in closed session, but instead made the determination of the Petition there.7

-This misleading conduct had real, tangible effects on the public, many of whom attended the meeting to hear and attempt to persuade these officials.
+This misleading conduct had real, tangible effects on the public, many of whom attended the meeting to hear why Board member accepted or rejected the Petition, and attempt to persuade certain of these officials.
 They were instead presented with a fait accompli when the RIBOE emerged from closed session.
 What message does this send to parents, educators, and particularly students, about civic participation?
 And about attending the next RIBOE meeting?